carpentries-incubator/hpc-intro/_extras/learner-prerequisites.md

 ---

-This page collects questions that learners can answer in order to judge if they bring all prequisites to the course.
+This page collects questions that learners can answer in order to judge if they bring all prerequisites to the course.

 # Required Pre-Knowledge